conornally/diabaig/README.md

 Secondly, I think, although I was blind so i dont know, that the blindness might stop creatures from tracking you?
 I got the "shaken off trail" message after i left the room, but the creature surely still knew where I was.
 So it makes me think that the blindness tracking check is maybe checking the wrong thing.

+#### [05] SOMETHING LOCKS THE UPDATE LOOP

+I have no idea what causes this.
+It seems to occur in the testing arena more often.
+Happened with a Y and again with a V. It might be something in the pathfinding?
+This also might be what caused big mike to have to kill the game

 ## MINOR ISSUES

 These I may resolve, or they may just stay for now.